lrh-1994/WaveFusionNet/README.md

 The paper for WaveFusionNet is uder-review and will be available according to the policy of the journal.

-Complete code and detailed results will be released soon after being accepted by the journal.
+Checkpoint model and complete testing code have been provided in this site, and more details and anlysis will be released soon after being accepted by the journal.
 ************************
 We provide three benchmark datasets: MSRS, RoadScene, TNO for performance assessment, source image pairs and fused images are contained in .\test_data and .\results directory, respectively.